 The threats identified in this paper may be used by parties engaged in introducing, designing or modifying products or services which are part of the vehicle ecosystem.
 The threats listed represent the state of the art when written but will need to be re-evaluated for completeness when used.
 They should be used as a basis for ensuring risks are adequately mitigated.
 They can be used to help determine vulnerabilities to potential cyber threats and ensure that appropriate measures are in place how to mitigate these risks.

 This section provides details of threats and vulnerabilities that may exist.
-A more detailed list of possible threat examples that could be used are provided in annex 1.
+A more detailed list of possible threat examples that could be used are provided in annex A.

 The following provides a high level description of possible threats and vulnerabilities which shall be considered in the design of a new or modified product or service: